resonatehq/resonate/CONTRIBUTING.md

 /nix/store/xmjcz2rm3l8k8wjnvm4yk7m8fkp59apj-resonate-0.5.0 # the hash will differ on your system
 ```

+In order to handle Go dependencies, this project uses a tool called [gomod2nix].
+What this tool essentially does is inspect [`go.mod`](./go.mod) and generate a [`gomod2nix.toml`](./gomod2nix.toml) file that Nix can use to generate [derivations] for each Go dependency.

+Whenever you update the `go.mod` file, you need to run `gomod2nix` (included in the Nix development environment) to regenerate `gomod2nix.toml`.
+If you update `go.mod` but forget to regenerate `gomod2nix.toml`, the [`Ensure gomod2nix dependencies are up to date`](./.github/workflows/cicd.yaml) job will fail in CI.

+### Running the server directly using Nix

 As an alternative, you can run the server directly using Nix:

 ```bash